ulsa/movedot-cljs/README.md

 Inspiration from [teebes.com](http://teebes.com/blog/19/playing-with-googles-closure-js-library).

-The state is kept in a single atom called `dot`, which is a map containing the x and y coordinates of the ball, plus the current graphics of the ball.
-Hitting an arrow key will change the state of the x/y coordinates and trigger a redraw of the ball, which will in turn change the state of the current graphics.
+The state is kept in a single atom called `dot`, which is a map containing the x and y coordinates of the ball, plus the graphics of the ball.
+Hitting an arrow key will change the state of the x/y coordinates, and then change the center of the graphics of the ball accordingly.
+This will effectively redraw the ball in its new position.

 ## Usage